AguaClara/UASB/Reports and Manuals/fall2018report_draft1.md

 3. Pour tapioca into small-scale reactor until it is ¾ full.
 4. Use leveler to ensure that the influent pipe is perpendicular to the bottom of the reactor.
 6. Inject a plug of red dye to the influent water.
-7. Pump water into small-scale UASB reactor through the influent pipe.
+7. Use ProCoda to pump water into small-scale UASB reactor through the influent pipe.
 8. Observe the flow of red dye through the tapioca layer and the movement of the tapioca blanket.
 9. Repeat steps 1 through 8 using different flow rates and length of flow rate pulse.
 10. Clean up.